dr-dotnet/dr-dotnet/README.md

 # Profiling guidelines

-Dr. Dotnet's approach to profiling is an analogy to visiting the doctor: you usually expose your symptoms (headache, cough, ...) to a doctor, and he makes his short and human-readable diagnosis.
+Dr-Dotnet's approach to profiling is an analogy to visiting the doctor: you usually expose your symptoms (headache, cough, ...) to a doctor, and he makes his short and human-readable diagnosis.

 In the context of a dotnet application, the symptoms are unwanted things you can observe from simple metrics (high CPU usage, memory leak, ...).
-From that observation, by using the right profiler(s), Dr. Dotnet will output a short and problem-focused diagnosis.
+From that observation, by using the right profiler(s), Dr-Dotnet will output a short and problem-focused diagnosis.

 ## What profiler to use?